pywbem/pywbemtools/docs/pywbemclicmdshelp.rst

     Usage: pywbemcli instance get [COMMAND-OPTIONS] INSTANCENAME

-      Get a single CIMInstance.
+      Get an instance of a class.

-      Gets the instance defined by `INSTANCENAME` where `INSTANCENAME` must resolve to the instance name of the desired instance.
-This may be supplied directly as an untyped wbem_uri formatted string or through the --interactive option.
-The wbemuri may contain the namespace or the namespace can be supplied with the --namespace option.
-If no namespace is supplied, the connection default namespace is used.
-Any host name in the wbem_uri is ignored.
+      The instance can be specified in two ways:

-      This method may be executed interactively by providing only a classname and the interactive option (-i).
+      * By specifying an untyped WBEM URI of an instance path in the INSTANCENAME   argument.
+The namespace in which the instance is looked up is the   namespace specified in the WBEM URI, or otherwise the namespace specified   in the --namespace option, or otherwise the default namespace of the   connection.
+Any host name in the WBEM URI will be ignored.

-      Otherwise the INSTANCENAME must be a CIM instance name in the format defined by DMTF `DSP0207`.
+      * By specifying the --interactive option and a class name in the INSTANCENAME argument.
+The instances of the specified class are displayed and the user is prompted for an index number to select an instance.
+The namespace in which the instances are looked up is the namespace specified in the --namespace option, or otherwise the default namespace of the connection.

-      Results are formatted as defined by the --output_format general option.
+      In the output, the instance will formatted as defined by the --output- format general option.

     Options:
       -l, --local-only                Request that server show only local